mwguerra/windows-setup/README.md

 bash init.sh
 ```

-- Append to the Vagrantfile file in the Homestead folder
+- Append to the Vagrantfile file in the Homestead folder, inside Vagrant.configure

 ```
 config.vm.provider "virtualbox" do |v|